"Success isn't always about greatness. It's about consistency. Consistent had work leads to success. Greatness will come." - Dwayne Johnson

 2) Get Involved With The Community

-- High School Presence: Attend your athletes games when you can & get to know all of the sport heads in your area.
+• High School Presence: Attend your athletes' games when you can & get to know all the sport heads in your area.
 During the off-season, you want coaches to feel comfortable where their athletes are training and who they are training with.
 And vice versa!

-- Offer a Free Clinic: It’s hard to get someone to pay you for your services when you don’t yet have a reputation, especially when they aren’t even familiar with what your services are.
+• Offer a Free Clinic: It’s hard to get someone to pay you for your services when you don’t yet have a reputation, especially when they aren’t even familiar with what your services are.
 Get your foot in the door!
-Deliver something of real value, without expecting anything in return.
+Deliver something of real value and expect nothing in return.
 Parents tend to almost always equate speed with performance.
 Put together a free clinic to show athletes how to improve speed, agility, and quickness.
 Focus on drills the athletes perform in practice.
 Make it easy for parents and athletes to correlate training with you will help them in their respective sport.

-- Speak: Find a local coaching clinic in your area and go speak on something your clients finds valuable!
+• Speak: Find a local coaching clinic in your area and go speak on something your clients find valuable!

 3) Identify Your Clients & Determine What They Want

-Determine your top 5 clients - Who are they and what do you like about them?
+Determine your top 5 clients.
+Who are they and what do you like about them?
 Are you the best solution for them?
 Why would they choose you?
-Figure out who the perfect client is because they’re going to be who you’re trying to connect with in everything you do moving forward.
+Figure out who the perfect client is because they’re going to be who you’re trying to connect with in everything you do.

 4) Fill The Athletic Performance Gap...Connect With Administrators